Research

 In vivo multimodal retinal imaging of an albino rat (top row) and a pigmented rat (bottom row).
 Panels (a) and (d) are PAOM fundus images, panels (b) and (e) are FA-SLO images; and panels (c) and (f) are en face SD-OCT images.
 RV: retinal vessels; CV: choroidal vessels.
 Bar: 500 µm.

 Using Monte Carlo simulation, we try to understand the fundamental limits of existing optical imaging technologies such as funds photograph based retinal oximetry.
 We are also interested in new image processing methods for quantitative information extraction, better segmentation, and faster reconstruction.
-More to come.

 Research Sponsors